utf18/k8s-gluecode/README.md

 `./set-domain.sh example.com`

 i am using a private harbor registry, where i am downloading my docker images to the cluster.
-If you want to use your own, then change harbor.cloud.lab to your linking.
+If you want to use your own, then change harbor.cloud.lab to your liking.
 If you don't have a private registry just execute the script which will remove the prefix and you will download from the internet again, no extra steps required.

 `./set-registry-public.sh`